bearfrieze/litenin/README.md

 ## Motivation

 I grew really frustrated with Feedly's very long load times (I frequently waited 10 seconds or more to read the news).
-I tried out a couple of reader for OSX, but I found it very inconvinient jumping back and forth between the reader and the browser (I don't like browsing in my reader).
+I tried out a couple of readers/aggregators for OSX, but I found it very inconvinient jumping back and forth between the reader and the browser (I don't like browsing in my reader).

 ## Goal